 6. Visit Kandy

-Hire a driver and visit the Sacred City of Kandy, a UNESCO World heritage site and Royal City, Kandy is home of Sri Dalada Maligawa (Temple of the Tooth).
+Hire a driver and visit the Sacred City of Kandy, a UNESCO World Heritage site and Royal City, Kandy is the home of Sri Dalada Maligawa (Temple of the Tooth).
 The temple is regarded as one of the most important Buddhist religious sites in the country.
 Take a walk around Kandy lake, the focal point at the centre of the city.
 Visit the temple if you’re looking for a cultural experience and a serene moment amongst the hustle and bustle of the city.
 (Alphabet Lifestyle Top Tip: Pay the small fee for a guide to provide an insight into the religion and customs.)

 7. Photograph the stilt fishermen of Koggala